| Rune Factory: Guardians of Azuma | |||||||

 Adventuring and Combat

 Gathering resources is essential for obtaining gear, food, and other necessities, and players can acquire these by exploring the game’s many areas.
 A notable addition to the series is the minimap’s new feature: It now displays resource locations with distinct icons to make it easier to pinpoint what players need.
-These resources spawn daily.
+These resources respawn daily.

 The gathering process itself has also been streamlined.
 Interacting with resource nodes like trees and rocks now only require a single button press, unlike previous games where actions like breaking rocks with a hammer, for instance, required repeated inputs.
-Special locations like frog shrines offer opportunities to earn items, recipes, or decorations through ritual dances.
+Moreover, special locations like frog shrines offer opportunities to earn items, recipes, or decorations through ritual dances.

 Social Interactions